 strawberries, tomatoes, farm market, farm animals, school tours

 Lane, Muncy, PA 17756.
 Phone: 570-546-5861.
 Email:

 Route 180, you can see the farm from the beltway.
-And for a map to our farm,
+Click here for a map and directions.

 Crops are usually available in May, June, July, August, September, October.